Home

 Not so in Hungarian.
 Hungarian evaluates each clause, and treats each noun with its appropriate role.
 So my awkward little clause would be cleaned up to be something like this:

-"But I envision that, whereby one of my nieces, or one of my children, is sitting across from the kitchen table from me, and I am trying to give an overview of the Hungarian language, in a way that they can be curious and take joy in it."
+"But I envision that, whereby one of my nieces or one of my children is sitting across from the kitchen table from me, and I am trying to give an overview of the Hungarian language, in a way that they can be curious and take joy in it."

-Lesson five: small words
+Lesson Six: small words

-Let's learn some grammar concepts.
 The English word "a" ("an" before a vowel) is called an "indefinite" article.
 An indefinite article is the word you use in front of a noun to show that the noun is one of any of its class.
 "I see a lion."

-The Engish word "the" is called a "definite" article.
+The English word "the" is called a "definite" article.
 A definite article is the word you use in front of a noun to show that the noun has been mentioned before or is known specifically.
 "The lion is beautiful."

 Indefiniteness might imply some sort of vagueness, so maybe we won't get in trouble.